Breathe Easy With Non-Toxic Furniture To Elevate Your Home

 MADE SAFE and GreenScreen are the only two certifications that, to our knowledge, entirely ban PFAS, also known as “forever chemicals.”
 (The OEKO-TEX standard prohibits using particular PFAS, but not all of them.)

-It is important to remember that acquiring and maintaining certifications costs money to brands.
+It is important to remember that acquiring and maintaining certifications cost money to brands.
 In most cases, this will be fine for more established and well-known brands; however, it may be out of the price range of smaller companies that focus on artisanal production.
 Simply because a brand is not approved does not indicate that it is inherently dangerous or less safe than other brands.

 Solid Wood Construction